redpwn/rctf/README.md

 # rctf - RedpwnCTF's CTF Platform

 rctf is RedpwnCTF's CTF platform.
-It is developd and maintained by the [redpwn](https://redpwn.net) CTF team.
+It is developed and maintained by the [redpwn](https://redpwn.net) CTF team.

 ## Design Goals